li11ianc/household-income-mexican-migrants/01-proposal/proposal.md

 job may not have a stable income.
 Among the rest of the occupations, educators seem to have the largest median log(household income), followed by transportation workers.
-It is possible that many of them became foreign language teachers or uber drivers.
+It is possible that many of them became foreign language teachers or ride service drivers.
 However, combining this graph with the distribution of occupations, there is a large class imbalance.
-An overwhelming majority of migrants work in the agricultural sector, which does not warrent high income.
+An overwhelming majority of migrants work in the agricultural sector, which does not warrant high income.
 The second most common occupation is in manufacturing.

 ``` r
 ggplot(data = data, aes(x = edyrs, y = log(hhincome))) +